paritytech/devops-guide/src/overview.md

 This ensures that:

 - Your Infrastructure is in a known state
-- Version control is available to see changes and enforce reviews etc..
+- Version control is available to see changes and enforce reviews etc...
 - Rolling back is made very easy
 - There are no manual actions required to redeploy